-We published our report on the management of the 0.7% ODA spending target in 2020 in May 2021 and made two recommendations.
+We published our report on the management of the 0.7% ODA spending target in 2020 in May 2021 and the government’s response has been published.
 More details about next steps can be found in the ‘Further scrutiny‘ tab.

 In 2020, the COVID-19 pandemic led to a major realignment of the UK aid programme.
 Between March and December 2020, the UK government spent £1.39 billion of UK ODA to support the global response to the COVID-19 pandemic.
 At the same time, in April 2020, the impact of COVID-19 on the UK economy resulted in a sharp fall in projected gross national income (GNI).

 This prompted the government, which was committed to achieving but not exceeding the official development assistance (ODA) spending target of 0.7% of GNI, to plan a £2.94 billion (19%) in-year reduction in aid spending for 2020 – resulting in major implications for both multilateral spend and ongoing bilateral projects, including the cancellation, postponement and reprioritisation of planned programmes.